bytewax/bytewax/README.md

 flow.fold_window("session_state_recovery", cc, wc, build, count_events)
 ```

 Output mechanisms in Bytewax are managed in the [capture operator](https://docs.bytewax.io/apidocs/bytewax.dataflow#bytewax.dataflow.Dataflow.capture).
 There are a number of helpers that allow you to easily connect and write to other systems ([output docs](https://docs.bytewax.io/apidocs/bytewax.outputs)).
-If there isn’t a helper built, it is easy to build a custom version.
-Like the input, Bytewax output can be parallelized and will occur on the worker.
+If there isn’t a helper built, it is easy to build a custom version, which we will do below.
+Similar the input, Bytewax output can be parallelized and the client connection will occur on the worker.

 ```python
 import json